-The first time I realised she was here to stay was when she got on my back and wouldn’t let go and thoughts of running around naked saturated my mind.
+The first time I realised she was here to stay was when she got on my back and wouldn’t let go.
+Thoughts of running around naked saturated my mind.
 Once while having an episode, I overheard my boyfriend tell someone on the phone that I was seeking attention by behaving like a lunatic.
-I therefore decided not to share my feelings with him, instead I walked around with an unsettling smile and pained eyes.
-There was a wedding to be attended in our near future, and the idea of mingling and making small talk filled me with dread.
-Thank God for tequila – I started carrying a bottle in my bag just in case my unwanted companion latched on.
-On days when she didn’t latch on, she would be by my side all day long whispering all sorts and tequila helped block most of her chatter away.
+I, therefore, decided not to share my feelings with him, instead, I walked around with an unsettling smile and pained eyes.

 The first appearance was full on.
 I knew for sure I was about to die.
 I literally lost my voice for several weeks – I got it back though whenever I knocked back a few shots.
 There was no warning or signs that she was about to become part of my life.
 She gate-crashed into my life in the middle of a social gathering leaving a trail of destruction and confusion.
 If only there’d be some warning I would have been prepared, but I didn’t even know what was happening or why.

-For the next few months I spent my days braced for impact.
-Sometimes the appearances were short lived and would be in the morning just before I left my bed – this would instantaneously destroy all hope and no amount of meditation or prayer would chase her away.
-Other times she’d stay for days controlling my every thought, intensifying any fears by making them bigger than they were, and constantly reminding me that I was a hopeless loser.
-I felt under water the whole time and my subconscious stirred and brought to the surface crazy dreads and horrible thoughts.
-Sometimes I tried talking to her to make her understand but I soon realised that made me appear insane and out of it.
-In these instances, all I could do was constantly beg her to ‘get out of my life’, but she wasn’t having it.
+For the next few months, I spent my days braced for impact.
+Sometimes the appearances were short-lived and would be in the morning just before I left my bed.
+However, this would instantaneously destroy all hope and no amount of meditation or prayer would chase her away.
+Other times she’d stay for days controlling my every thought, intensifying any fears by making them bigger than they were, and constantly reminding me I was a hopeless loser.
+I felt underwater the whole time and my subconscious stirred and brought to the surface crazy dreads and horrible thoughts.
+Sometimes I tried talking to her to make her understand, but I soon realised that made me appear insane and out of it.
+In these instances, all I could do was constantly begging her to ‘get out of my life’, but she wasn’t having it.
 She was here to stay.
 I constantly thought the world would be better off without me (and her).

 The recovery is a process.
-I still get the occasional application for visa and I politely decline.
+I still get the occasional application for a visa from the ‘companion’ and I politely decline.
 Whenever she comes in illegally, I am strong enough to send her packing because I can no longer entertain her rude invasions and constant chatter.

 Day by day I am learning to socialise again and enjoy the beauty the world has to offer.
 Tequila left with her too.